Improving Donation Rates

-Increasing tissue donation in South Africa through the implementation of systems in hospitals
+Increasing Tissue donation in South Africa within the state sector

 Permission has been granted to implement Management Policy no 85 which we have written and proposed.
 Three main areas of activity are covered in the policy:

 Raising awareness is the process of increasing visibility on a certain topic, which empowers and encourages community participation from an informed point of view.
 Zulu awareness materials, posters and pamphlets will be provided to facilitate information sharing